Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 2. Clone this repository to the directory of where you installed Prover9 and Mace4.
 For example if you installed Prover9 at *C:\Program Files\Prover9-Mace4*, clone this repository to that same directory.

-3. Use
+3. Create a folder named 'in_files' in the *C:\Program Files\Prover9-Mace4* directory and place your .in files there.

 ## For given ontologies, generating datasets with Mace4 and evaluating Prover9's performance to detect inconsistencies within the dataset
-You only needs to edit the specified lines in **DatasetGeneratorAndBenchMarks.py** and provide .in files.
+You only needs to edit the specified lines in **DatasetGeneratorAndBenchMarks.py**.

-## Comparing Prover9's performance between various ontologies for each axiom
-**GraphingPerformance.py** simply visualizes the previously outputted performance.csv.
 For each axiom and ontology it plots Prover9's time to detect a falsified axiom for each of the four locations.

 ## Converting .clif files to .in